 Yamagata City is easily accessible from Tokyo in about two and a half hours via the Yamagata Shinkansen Line.

 Flights from Tokyo to Sendai Airport take one hour.
 You can then transfer to a direct bus from the airport, which takes around one and a half hours.
 Alternatively, fly from Tokyo to Yamagata Airport.
 Buses take about 30 minutes to the city.

 Home to a quarter of a million people, Yamagata Prefecture's capital is a convenient base to begin your adventure in Northern Japan.

-A short walk from the station, Kajo Park inside the walls of the Yamagata Castle ruins holds several events throughout the year.
+A short walk from the station, Kajo Park inside the walls of Yamagata Castle holds several events throughout the year.
 Every spring, revelers fill the park to picnic and view the hundreds of cherry trees in bloom.